bulelion37/Disk-based-BACF-Tree/README.md

 ##### This Folder consists of code that generates data with random pattern cluster

 ### 4. K-MEANS CLUSTERING
-##### This Folder consists of codes that proceeds K-MEANS clustering with result file that made in BACF Tree and BIRCH's CF Tree.
+##### This Folder consists of codes that proceeds K-MEANS clustering with result file made in BACF Tree and BIRCH's CF Tree.